Caprice (1967 film): Plot

-At Su's apartment, Patricia finds her unconscious on the floor, seemingly drugged.
-She takes a small sample of a black powder lying on the coffee table, which she believes was used to drug Su and which she later gives to Sir Jason to have analyzed for her.
-Patricia finds a bottle of the hairspray, which she takes with her.
-Christopher catches her, blackmailing her that he will tell Sir Jason that her real name is Felippa Fowler.
-Dr Clancy arrives, but Patricia and Christopher manage to escape him and the police without being seen.
+Christopher White, Cutter's right-hand man, tells Patricia that he, too, secretly works for Sir Jason.
+Patricia visits the apartment of Su Ling, Clancy's secretary, and finds her unconscious on the floor.
+She takes a sample of the powder lying on her table.
+Patricia also finds a bottle of the hairspray and takes it with her.
+Christopher catches Patricia and threatens to tell Sir Jason that her real name is Felippa Fowler.
+He tells her that he is actually working for the CIA.

-At a later rendezvous, Patricia admits to Christopher that her real name is indeed Felippa Fowler, and that her father – the man featured in the news clipping – was murdered in Switzerland while on the trail of a narcotics ring.
-Before his death, he had divulged that the head of the narcotics ring was discovered to be a woman, most probably the person who killed him.
-Although finding her father's killer is her main objective, Patricia is still devoted to Sir Jason, to whom she plans to give the bottle of hairspray.
-Purposely breaking the bottle upon hearing this news – but noticing that the bottle is an expensive Swiss one not used by Cutter – Christopher in turn tells Patricia that Clancy has Swiss connections – that he is married to a Swiss woman still living in Switzerland.
+Patricia is the daughter of Robert Fowler, an Interpol agent who was murdered while skiing in Switzerland on the trail of a narcotics ring.
+She is trying to find his killer.
+Breaking the hairspray bottle she sees that it is an expensive Swiss one not used by Cutter.
+Christopher says that Clancy has Swiss connections – he was married to a Swiss woman and has children living in Switzerland.
+He was also a competitive skier.

-Patricia goes to Switzerland and finds a woman named Madame Piasco (Lilia Skala) – Clancy's mother-in-law – who is the actual cosmetics expert who had long ago come up with the formula for herself to protect her hair for skiing.
-She gives a bottle to Patricia for free, as Madame Piasco states that May Fortune now has the distribution rights and it will soon be on the market in America.
+Patricia goes to Switzerland and finds Madame Piasco – Clancy's mother-in-law – who is the actual expert who invented the formula.
+She gives a bottle to Patricia for free, stating that May Fortune now has the distribution rights and it will soon be on the American market.

-Patricia goes skiing on the same hill where her father was killed, and comes under fire from a masked skier.
-She is rescued by Christopher, who arrives in a helicopter in the nick of time.
-Patricia believes it is Clancy who tried to kill her, while Christopher thinks it could not be him.
-He seems unconcerned about the news about the hairspray or Clancy's mother-in-law, which makes Patricia realize that neither Christopher nor Sir Jason was ever after the hairspray.
-Christopher tells her the story: Clancy used to be the chief cosmetics chemist for Sir Jason, but was an utter failure at it, and Sir Jason's true goal was to discover and hire the true chemical mastermind behind Clancy, whose identity he still does not know.
-Regardless, Patricia plans to give the hairspray solely to Sir Jason, which was her agreed mission.
-Christopher and Patricia profess their love for each other, but Christopher requests one more job from her concerning Sir Jason.
+Patricia goes skiing on the same hill where Robert died and comes under fire from a masked skier.
+Arriving in a helicopter, Christopher rescues her.
+Patricia realizes that neither Christopher nor Sir Jason were ever after the hairspray.
+Clancy used to be the chief cosmetics chemist for Sir Jason but was an utter failure at it, and Sir Jason's true goal was to discover and hire the chemical mastermind behind Clancy, whose identity he still does not know.
+Regardless, Patricia plans to give the hairspray to Sir Jason, which was her agreed mission.
+Christopher and Patricia profess their love for each other, but he requests one more job from her concerning Sir Jason.